Cup orientation detection: Optical Sensor reflectivity readings differ between transparent-up and opaque-up cups.

 Sources & confidence: Hardware specs (proximity range, color detection <100mm, RGB+HSV+gesture) and part number 276-7043 verified against the official VEX Library and VEX Robotics product page.
 PROS API references verified against pros.cs.purdue.edu/v5 (the pros::Optical class).
 The Purdue SIGBots Wiki (the maintainers of PROS) also confirms PROS-vs-VEXcode API differences.
 EZ-Template integration patterns drawn from EZ-Template's public docs at ez-robotics.github.io/EZ-Template.
-Override-specific use cases are speculation until the manual drops Monday April 27, 2026.
+Override-specific use cases reflect the v0.1 game manual (released April 27, 2026); cup orientation detection (Section 6) is the primary new application unique to Override.

 // Section 01